 As for water flow, the final opportunity map identifies a large number of very small polygons and long thin polygons that do not coincide with fields.
-The long thin polygons usually follow watercourses and are useful at identifying locations where riparian buffer stirps would be appropriate.
+The long thin polygons usually follow watercourses and are useful at identifying locations where riparian buffer strips would be appropriate.
 However, there may also be opportunities for whole fields to be converted to other habitats (especially woodland), therefore, whole fields offering the greatest opportunity to reduce soil erosion were identified.
 To do this, all the previously identified constraints were removed or erased from the underlying habitat basemap.
 The degree of intersection between the opportunity map and the underlying fields (polygons) in the basemap was then calculated.
 Fields where at least 50% of the field overlapped with the opportunity map were selected and exported to a new layer.
 Finally, very small polygons were deleted, so that only fields and plots at least 0.1 ha in size were included in the final map.

-Arable farmland scores particularly badly when mapping water quality regulation (Section 3.10) at both a coarse and a fine scale of assessment and these areas are hence highlighted as the areas with greatest opportunity to reduce sediment loads and enhance water quality on the opportunity map (Figure 26).
+Arable farmland scores particularly badly when mapping water quality regulation (Section 3.10) at both a coarse and a fine scale of assessment and these areas are, therefore, highlighted as the areas with greatest opportunity to reduce sediment loads and enhance water quality on the opportunity map (Figure 26).
 In addition, distance to watercourses is another key factor.
-Due to the underlying geology, the southern half of Buckinghamshire has far fewer watercourses and also less arable than the north, hence the vast majority of opportunities to improve water quality are located in the north half of the county.
+The southern half of the study area is dominated by Milton Keynes town and there is very little arable land present when compared to the rural and agricultural northern part of the study area.
+Consequently, the vast majority of nature-based intervention opportunities to improve water quality are located in the northern half of the study area.

 Sediment loads, and therefore opportunity areas, can be variable across short distances as it is partly dependent upon slope and distance to water course, which change rapidly over short spaces, and is why many of the identified areas are linear stretches adjacent to watercourses.
-These areas would be ideal places to install riparian buffer strips, ideally of woodland, but any habitat offering year-round cover would help.
+These areas would be ideal places to install riparian buffer strips, potentially of woodland if permitted, but any habitat offering year-round cover would help.